kenhuangus/usf/gcp-genai.md

 # Securing LLM/GenAI Training Pipelines on Google Cloud

 This guide provides a step-by-step walkthrough for implementing robust security controls for Generative AI (GenAI) and Large Language Model (LLM) **training pipelines** running on Google Cloud.

-The instructions include actionable steps and sample code to protect your data, infrastructure, and models during the training lifecycle.
+> **Reference:** For detailed instructions on how to find or create all required placeholder values, see [placeholder.md](https://github.com/kenhuangus/usf/blob/main/placeholder.md).

 ## Table of Contents
 1. [Prerequisites](#prerequisites)